rsonger/software-engineering-lab/_posts/2024-04-10-windows-points.md

 <input type="checkbox" class="checkbox inline"> Confirm that the program displays a yellow dot in the center of the window.

 This test application once again inherits from our `WindowApp` class.
-It implements the `startup` method for its startup process and the `update` method for its update process.
+It implements the `startup` method to run its startup procedure and the `update` method to run in the main loop.

-The `startup` method directly stores the source code for the shaders as multi-line strings and uses our `OpenGLUtils.initialize_program` method to compile and link the GPU program.
+The `startup` method directly stores the source code for the shaders as multi-line strings and uses our `initialize_program` function to compile and link the GPU program.
 Then it gets a VAO with [`glGenVertexArrays`](https://registry.khronos.org/OpenGL-Refpages/gl4/html/glGenVertexArrays.xhtml){:target="_blank"} and binds it for use with [`glBindVertexArray`](https://registry.khronos.org/OpenGL-Refpages/gl4/html/glBindVertexArray.xhtml){:target="_blank"}.
-The last line is to optionally change the rendering size of the point with [`glPointSize`](https://registry.khronos.org/OpenGL-Refpages/gl4/html/glPointSize.xhtml){:target="_blank"} so that it is easier to see.
+The last line of this method changes the size of the point with [`glPointSize`](https://registry.khronos.org/OpenGL-Refpages/gl4/html/glPointSize.xhtml){:target="_blank"} so that it is easier to see.
 Here, the parameter of `10` means the point will be 10 pixels wide and 10 pixels tall.

-In the `update` method, we indicate that the **render** process should use our program with [`glUseProgram`](https://registry.khronos.org/OpenGL-Refpages/gl4/html/glUseProgram.xhtml){:target="_blank"} and then [`glDrawArrays`](https://registry.khronos.org/OpenGL-Refpages/gl4/html/glDrawArrays.xhtml){:target="_blank"} draws the point on the screen using our program.
+In the `update` method, we use [`glUseProgram`](https://registry.khronos.org/OpenGL-Refpages/gl4/html/glUseProgram.xhtml){:target="_blank"} to specify our program for use in the **render** process.
+Then [`glDrawArrays`](https://registry.khronos.org/OpenGL-Refpages/gl4/html/glDrawArrays.xhtml){:target="_blank"} draws the point on the screen using our program.

-It was a lot of work, but we now have a good foundation for building more complicated CG apps.
-Next time we will look at the basics of rendering 2-dimensional shapes with different colors.
+This was a lot of work, but we now have a good foundation for building more complicated CG apps.
+Next time we will look at the basics of rendering 2-dimensional shapes of different colors.
+Look forward to it!